alkhe/es-accessor/README.md

 An accessor is syntactic sugar for retrieving object properties, taking the form of `.a.b.c`.

 Many functional programming libraries (e.g. RxJS, Lodash, Ramda, fnjs, bilby) include a `pluck('key')` function on their primitives' prototypes as an alternative for `map(x => x.key)`.
-Others, such as Redux, rely heavily on *selectors*, functions that often take the shape of `x => x.child`.
+With accessors, `pluck` would be unnecessary.
+Many data-oriented libraries, like Redux, rely heavily on *selectors*, functions that often take the shape of `x => x.child`.
 With an accessor, this could be reduced to simply `.child`.

 Consider `x => x.property`: the intent is to create a function that retrieves the value `property` on arbitrary data.
 The expression therefore contains extraneous code (`x => x`) and thus introduces more cognitive load.